 How to Take a Screenshot of the Entire Screen on a Mac

-To take a screenshot of the entire screen on your Mac, press the Command + Shift + 3 keys on your keyboard at the same time.
-You will then see a small preview in the bottom-right corner of your screen.
-If you do nothing, your screenshot will be saved to your desktop.
+To quickly take a screenshot of the entire screen on your Mac, press the Command + Shift + 3 keys on your keyboard at the same time.
+You will then see a small preview of the screenshot in the bottom-right corner of your screen.
+If you do nothing, it will be saved to your desktop.

 If you wait for a few seconds, your screenshot will be saved to the desktop as a PNG file.
 You can save your screenshot faster by clicking and dragging it off the screen to the right.
 It will then be saved to your desktop instantly.

-If you want to find out how to change where your screenshots are saved on your Mac, check out our step-by-step guide here.
+Read More: How to change where your screenshots are saved on your Mac

 How to Take a Screenshot of a Portion of Your Screen on a Mac